 Can I use the Golf Pad app on my Samsung watch without the phone, and rely on the watch's built-in GPS sensor?

-Yes!
-As long as you have a newer smartwatch running Tizen 4 or later, you can use it in standalone mode.
+Standalone mode is available for Samsung watches running Tizen OS and Wear OS 3.
 In this mode you can leave the phone behind after starting a golf round.
 See rangefinder distances, track shots and change current hole right on your watch.
 Scores will sync to the phone when it is back in range.

 For best accuracy, disconnect the phone and the watch after starting the round.
 We recommend to use airplane mode on the watch, but you can alternatively disable Bluetooth on either device.
 Learn why this is important.